Terradue/doc-tep-geohazards/source/tutorials/setap.rst

     processing on GEP.
     The product generation have to be triggered by the user for any date compatible with the the limitations described in **A1**.
+:Q4:
+    How to apply ETAD corrections to a Se SLC product?
+:A4:
+    Basic information about how to apply ETAD corrections are provided in the `Product Definition Document`_ (see also the :ref:`How to use the S1-ETAD products<how-to-use-label>` section).